FAQ's

 • ARE YOU A NO KILL FACILITY?

-Yes, we qualify as a no-kill facility by maintaining a positive placement rate of over 90% each year.
+Yes, we qualify as a no-kill facility by maintaining a positive placement rate over 90% each year.
 We do not euthanize friendly, healthy dogs and we do not euthanize for space or length of stay.

 Our priority however, is safety and we do have to euthanize dogs that we cannot safely place back into the public or dogs that have been severly injured.
 Unsafe dogs are given time to adjust to our environment and evaluated multiple times prior to a euthanasia decision being made.
 All of the dogs at the shelter are also monitored by a veterinarian.